harold-js/harold-website/src/docs/troubleshooting.md

 ## Markdown Issues

-### HTML in markdown not rendering
+### HTML in Markdown not rendering

 **Symptoms:**
 HTML tags appear as text instead of rendering.

 **Solution:**
-Harold supports raw HTML in markdown by default.
+Harold supports raw HTML in Markdown by default.
 If not working:
 1. **Check for special characters:** Ensure `<` and `>` aren't escaped
 2. **Verify tag support:** Some script tags are sanitized for security
 3. **Use allowed tags:** Check sanitization schema in harold-scripts